Caspar Weinberger

 Weinberger's tenure as Secretary of Defense was marked by his hard line against the Soviet Union, in disagreement with the State Department.
-He promoted the Strategic Defense Initiative.
-He was indicted on charges of lying to Congress and obstructing government investigations as part of the Iran–Contra investigation but was pardoned prior to going to trial.
-Weinberger was awarded both the Presidential Medal of Freedom in 1987 and an honorary British knighthood from Queen Elizabeth II.
+He promoted the Strategic Defense Initiative, an orbital weapons program.
+Weinberger was awarded both the Presidential Medal of Freedom by Ronald Reagan in 1987 and an honorary British knighthood from Queen Elizabeth II.
+In 1993, he became Chairman of Forbes magazine.

 Early life

-Weinberger was born in San Francisco, California, the younger of two sons of Herman Weinberger (1886-1944), an attorney, and Cerise Carpenter Weinberger née Hampson (1886-1975), a music teacher, both natives of Denver, Colorado.
-His father was of Jewish descent from Austro-Hungary, while his maternal grandparents were from Wisconsin.
+Weinberger was born on August 18, 1917, in San Francisco, the younger of two sons of Herman Weinberger (1886-1944), an attorney, and Cerise Carpenter Weinberger (née Hampson; 1886-1975), a music teacher.
+His father was of Jewish descent from Austria-Hungary, while his maternal grandparents were of Christian descent from Wisconsin.
 Caspar Weinberger's father, Herman, was the younger brother of Luella Weinberger McNeill, mother of Don McNeill.
 The 1910 Census shows Herman and Luella living in the household of Nathan Weinberger, the grandfather of Caspar Weinberger.

 Weinberger's paternal grandparents had left Judaism over a religious dispute while living in Bohemia.
 He was raised in a home with no denominational ties, though with a socially Christian orientation.
 Weinberger would later become an active Episcopalian and often expressed his faith in God.
 Weinberger had stated that his mother's Episcopal religion was "an enormous influence and comfort all my life".

 Education

 Weinberger attended San Francisco Polytechnic High School.
-He was academically gifted and gained admission to Harvard University.
-Prior to commencing studies at Harvard Law School, Weinberger had been offered a scholarship to study at the University of Cambridge.
+He was academically gifted and gained admission to Harvard University, graduating in 1938 with a B.A., magna cum laude.
+Weinberger was offered a scholarship to study at the University of Cambridge but instead attended Harvard Law School, graduating in 1941 with a Bachelor of Laws.

 Career

 Military service

-He entered the United States Army as a private in 1941, was commissioned as a second lieutenant at the United States Army Officer Candidate School in Fort Benning, Georgia, and served with the 41st Infantry Division in the Pacific.
-At the end of the war he was a captain on General Douglas MacArthur's intelligence staff.
-Early in life, he developed an interest in politics and history, and, during the war years, a special admiration for Winston Churchill, whom he would later cite as an important influence in his life.
-From 1945 to 1947, Weinberger worked as a law clerk for a federal judge before joining a San Francisco law firm.
+After graduating from Harvard Law School, Weinberger enlisted in the U.S. Army as a private.
+He was sent to the Army's Officer Candidate School at Fort Benning, Georgia, where he was commissioned a second lieutenant.
+During World War II, he served with the 41st Infantry Division in the Pacific; by the war's end, he was a captain on the intelligence staff of General Douglas MacArthur.
+Early in life, Weinberger developed an interest in politics and history, and, during the war years, a special admiration for Winston Churchill, whom he would later cite as an important influence in his life.
+From 1945 to 1947, Weinberger was a law clerk for U.S. circuit judge William Edwin Orr of the United States Court of Appeals for the Ninth Circuit.
+He then entered private practice at a San Francisco law firm.